NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

     # Need to cast percentage to string to concatenate it for printing:
     print(fueltype + ": " + str(percentage))
 ```

-You'll find these bits of code in the `examples` directory, by the way, along with example JSON data you can explore.

 OK, a badly-formatted table is fine, but... let's draw a graph!
 Modify the code above to include the following (or open `elecgenapi-2.py` from the examples folder).